wso2/product-apim/README.txt

       - Mock API implementation using Javascript.
       - Support publishing SOAP, REST, JSON, and XML style services as XML.

-* Create a Store of All Available APIs:
+* Create a Developer Portal of All Available APIs:
       - Graphical experience similar to Android Marketplace or Apple App Store.
       - Browse APIs by provider, tags, or name.
       - Self-registration to developer community to subscribe to APIs.
       - Subscribe to APIs and manage subscriptions on per-application basis.
       - Subscriptions can be at different service tiers based on the expected usage levels.
-      - Role based access to API Store, which helps to manage public and private APIs.
+      - Role based access to API Developer Portal, which helps to manage public and private APIs.
       - Manage subscriptions per-developer.
       - Browse API documentation, download helpers for easy consumption.
       - Comment on and rate APIs.
       - Forum for discussing API usage issues (Available soon in a future version).
-      - Try APIs directly on the Store front.
+      - Try APIs directly on the Developer Portal front.
       - Internationalization (i18n) support.

 * Publishing and Governing API Use: